RosterElf Logo

 Shift acceptance policy FAQ

 • Yes.
-This template provides a solid foundation, but you should tailor it to reflect your specific workplace, industry requirements, and any applicable modern award or enterprise agreement.
-Pay particular attention to rostering consultation and notice requirements in your award.
+This template is a solid starting point, but you should tailor it to your workplace, industry and any applicable modern award or enterprise agreement.
+Pay particular attention to rostering consultation and notice requirements in your award, which can override a generic policy.
+You can store the final version and capture acknowledgements in your HR software.